WALK FOR D.E.S. is one of many ways to:

 Why we are walking:

 Every 14.2 minutes someone in the United States dies by suicide.
-Nearly one million people make a suicide attempt every year.
+Nearly 1 million people make a suicide attempt every year.
 In Lancaster County, approximately 40 individuals take their lives by suicide each year.
 Beyond the numbers, the ripple effect of suicide is staggering when viewed in the context of pain, loss and suffering to those who are left behind.

 Help us lift the stigma that surrounds suicide and mental illness.
 Help us save lives and restore hope through awareness, prevention, and intervention.